Jason-D123/comp122-s23/models-comp-comm/notes_01_30.md

 ## Today's Agenda:
    1. Review / Questions
       - List of CLI Commands
-   1. Models of Computation and Communication
+   1. ~Models of Computation and Communication~
+      - Did not get to this today.

 ## Questions from Last Lecture/Lab, etc.: